laramies/theHarvester/README.md

 --------------------------------
 * googleCSE: add your API key and CSE ID to discovery/googleCSE.py
 * hunter: add your API key to discovery/huntersearch.py
+* securitytrails: add your API key to discovery/securitytrailssearch.py:
 * shodan: add your API key to discovery/shodansearch.py

 Dependencies: